-In a drive to reduce plastic waste, people are installing drinking fountains in public spaces.
-From gyms, schools, and parks, to stadiums – demand for drinking fountains and bottle filling stations has grown.
+In a drive to reduce plastic waste, companies are installing drinking fountains in public spaces.
+From gyms, schools, and parks, to stadiums – demand for drinking fountains and bottle-filling stations has grown.

 However, in an increasingly virus-aware climate, how can people be sure that using a public drinking fountain is safe?

 As the world is recovering from coronavirus, the sight of people in public spaces wearing face masks has become common.
 After the last few years, we have to wonder how willing people are to drink directly from a tap on a public fountain, and whether it's safe.
 You can rest assured that we're WRAS-approved, so all of our products have undergone stringent hygiene checks.

 What are the risks?